 by Xi himself to apply the strictest measures on industry throughout the country

 in the run-up to the 19th congress, sending auditors to shut down steel blast

-The unprecedented 2+26 campaign, which will see major city centers in
+unprecedented 2+26 campaign, which will see major city centers in northern China

-northern China halting production by heavily polluting factories during the
+halting production by heavily polluting factories during the winter months, has

-winter months, has already caused a commodity price boom in anticipation of
+already caused a commodity price boom in anticipation of tighter supplies of

 These coercive measures will likely continue.
 At a press conference last

-week, Li Ganjie, the environment minister, vowed China will sharply cut its
+week, Li Ganjie, minister of Environmental Protection, vowed China will sharply

-pollution levels by 2020 and "fundamentally" improve its ecosystem by 2030.
+cut its pollution levels by 2020 and "fundamentally" improve its ecosystems by

-Moreover, Li said the government is seeking to establish laws to codify the
+2030.
+Moreover, Li said the government is seeking to establish laws to codify

 --MNI Beijing Bureau; +86 10 8532 5998; email: email@example.com